-cash to go "fishing".
+- 8. The provision of taxi money to teenagers can sometimes cause problems.
+For example, a group of four friends may all be provided with taxi money by their parents.
+Given that only one of the teens may need to pay for the taxi, this leaves a lot of excess cash to go "fishing".
 This issue is avoided if a parent always collects them.
 Indeed, some older individuals who own cars may offer to provide drink for younger teenagers and give them a lift home.
-Minimising the money your teenager has can reduce the chances of this happening.

-- 9. After a period of time, the novelty of the local disco wears off and teenagers seek out alternative venues.
-Knowing that a parent is happy for the teenager to go to the local disco, it is not unknown for teenagers to be dropped off at the local disco and, when the parent driver has left, these teenagers then make their way to an alternative venue such as an unsupervised house or open area, and return to the disco in time to be collected.91 - 10.
+Minimising the money your teenager has can reduce the chances of this happening. - 9.
+After a period of time, the novelty of the local disco wears off and teenagers seek out alternative venues.
+Knowing that a parent is happy for the teenager to go to the local disco, it is not unknown for teenagers to be dropped off at the local disco and, when the parent driver has left, these teenagers then make their way to an alternative venue such as an unsupervised house or open area, and return to the disco in time to be collected.
+101 - 10.
 Be aware that the production of false I.D.s is a very lucrative business amongst teenagers.
 This is particularly handy for teenagers who at the age of 15 or 16 can make themselves look eighteen years old.
-Indeed, some teenagers don't have to obtain false I.D.s as "we get real I.D.s from friends who are 18 or 19 years old".92 - 11.
-Discuss the dangers of drinking shorts, mixing drinks, alco-pops, and drinks being spiked.93 According to some 5th year students, most had their first experience of drink by tasting alco-pops or spirits or cider.
-It is interesting to note that according to 5th year students girls, when they first drank alcohol, they drank alco-pops because "they are easy to drink, and taste nice."94 In addition, as boys mature, they are "slagged if they drink alco-pops because they are girly drinks and lads should drink beer."95 Moreover, "some of the lads tend to drink cider instead of beer if money is an issue, because cider is cheaper."96 - 12.
-Sometimes, girls may choose to wear clothes that you would not not always approve of to a disco.
-Instead, they leave the house wearing clothes you approve of, and later change somewhere else before entering the disco.97 - 13.
+Indeed, some teenagers don't have to obtain false I.D.s as "we get real I.D.s from friends who are 18 or 19 years old".
+102 - 11.
+Discuss the dangers of drinking shorts, mixing drinks, alco-pops, and drinks being spiked.
+103 According to some 5th year students, most had their first experience of drink by tasting alcopops or spirits or cider.
+It is interesting to note that according to 5th year students girls, when they first drank alcohol, they drank alco-pops because "they are easy to drink, and taste nice."
+104 In addition, as boys mature, they are "slagged if they drink alco-pops because they are girly drinks and lads should drink beer."
+105 Moreover, "some of the lads tend to drink cider instead of beer if money is an issue, because cider is cheaper."
+106 - 12.
+Sometimes, girls may choose to wear clothes that you would not always approve of to a disco.
+Instead, they leave the house wearing clothes you approve of, and later change somewhere else before entering the disco. - 13.
 Remind your children that they can ring you at any time to be collected if they find themselves in a situation that makes them feel unsafe or uncomfortable.
 This means that when they are out, you're on standby.
 Alternatively, they can text you to ask you to ring them and tell them they are needed at home.
 This allows them to blame you and save face in front of their peers.

-Remember that enforcing boundaries as the only means of delaying your teenager drinking, is unlikely to work without nurturing a strong parent/teen relationship.
+Remember that enforcing boundaries, as the only means of delaying your teenager drinking, is unlikely to work without nurturing a strong parent/teen relationship.

-91 A Quote from Parent XXIII.
+&lt;sup>101 A Quote from Parent XXIII.

-92 A Quote from Student XVIII - 5th Year.
+$^{102}$ A Quote from Student XVIII - $5^{th}$ Year.

-93 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.
+&lt;sup>103 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.

-94 A Quote from Student XIX - 5th Year.
+$^{104}$ A Quote from Student XIX - $5^{th}$ Year.

-95 A Quote from Student XX - 5th Year.
+&lt;sup>105 A Quote from Student $XX - 5^{th}$ Year.

-96 A Quote from Student XXI - 5th Year.
+&lt;sup>106 A Quote from Student XXI - 5th Year.

-97 A Quote from Parent XXIV.
+&lt;sup>107 A Quote from Parent XXIV.